 Arden's Theorem is basically used to find out regular expression with properties of a Finite Automaton.
 The Arden's Theorem is also called Arden's Lemma.
 It is a mathematical statement.
-As we know, a language is a set of string.
-These sets can be specified by meaning of some language expression.
+As we know, a language is a set of strings.
+These sets can be specified by the meaning of some language expression.
 This is evaluated by language operations.
 It is valuable for checking the equivalence of two regular expressions along with the conversion of DFA to a regular expression.

-Suppose, an alphabet Σ having two regular expressions P and Q. If P does not contain null string, then -
+Suppose, an alphabet Σ having two regular expressions P and Q. If P does not contain a null string, then -

 R=Q+RPhas a unique solution that is -